Caffra67/DeadHeat/Hash/Hashcat.md

 ---

-**-a 0** most basic attack type its just use wordlist you privide

-**-a 1** this one combine words form wordlist for example "pass" and "123" attack type 1 whoud use it like that
+**-a 0** (Straight attack)

+The most basic attack type.
+It uses a single wordlist and tries each entry as a password candidate.

+**-a 1** (Combination attack)

+Uses two wordlists and combines each word from the first list with each word from the second list.
+For example, combining pass from the first wordlist and 123 from the second wordlist will produce pass123.

 ```
-pass
-123
-pass123
+hashcat -a 1 hashes.txt wordlist1.txt wordlist2.txt
 ```

-**-a 3** Mask attack
+**-a 3** (Mask attack)

 Used when you know the password pattern but not the exact characters.
 Instead of a wordlist, you define a mask that describes the character type for each position.